The award supports and encourages undergraduate and graduate students interested in applied public relations research as a career opportunity.

 “We have chosen Saymin Lee out of a pool of highly accomplished candidates from esteemed universities across the nation,” said Chelsea Mirkin, Senior Vice President and Head of Global Analysis at Cision Insights.
 “This achievement is a testament to Lee’s outstanding academic prowess, dedication, and passion for the industry.”

 Lee is a doctoral candidate in the University of Maryland’s department of communication.
 Her research on enterprise actors and how they communicate their emerging technologies is highly anticipated and timely.
-The final research paper and blog will be published in the IPR Research Letter and on the IPR website in the fall of 2023.
+Lee’s research is titled “How do corporate actors communicate their emerging technology?
+Exploring Twitter messages by AI chatbot companies and their individual representatives.”
+Read her research here.

 The Institute for Public Relations and Cision have awarded the 2022 Cision Insights Award to University of Florida doctoral candidate Yufan “Sunny” Qin.
 Qin will receive a $1,200 stipend for publishing a research brief focused on how companies respond to complex social issues in the media, and the impact on corporate reputation and employee trust.